Golden Jubilee of George III: History

 Shops were closed to allow for people's participation in festivities and the Lord Mayor of London and the City of London Corporation took part in a procession to St Paul's Cathedral, which culminated in a service of thanksgiving and later a dinner at the Mansion House.
-Around 400 merchants and bankers met at the Merchant Taylors' Hall, where they were joined by the earls of Westmorland, Chatham, Bathurst, Camden, Liverpool, St Vincent, as well as lords Harrowby, Mulgrave, Berkshire.
+Around 400 merchants and bankers met at the Merchant Taylors' Hall, where they were joined by the earls of Westmorland, Chatham, Bathurst, Camden, Liverpool, St Vincent, as well as lords Harrowby, Mulgrave and Berkshire.
 A number of children were christened Jubilee George or Jubilee Charlotte in honour of the King and Queen.

 Military deserters and prisoners of war were pardoned and debtors were discharged, excluding those who were of French origin due to the ongoing Napoleonic Wars.
 Among landmarks commissioned to mark the occasion were a monument erected in Windsor and unveiled in the presence of the Queen, the King's Statue in Weymouth, the Jubilee Rock in Blisland, and the Jubilee Tower in Moel Famau.
 A special series of jugs were also produced in Liverpool to commemorate the jubilee.
 Two sets of medals were also struck, the King George III Jubilee Medal and the King George III and Queen Charlotte Jubilee Medal.

+In Ireland, a ball was held at Dublin Castle on 27 October 1809 to mark the Jubilee, hosted by Charlotte Lennox, Duchess of Richmond, whose husband was then Lord Lieutenant of Ireland.
+Charles Johnston Coote hosted a large party on 25 October at Bellamont Forest, Cootehill.
+In Belfast, there were illuminations at the Nelson Club and Exchange Rooms, and a "transparency" (projection) of the King was displayed at Donegall Place.
+Girls born around the time were called "Jubilee."
+The goldsmiths of Dublin established an asylum for aged members called the Goldsmiths' Jubilee Asylum.